nalimuradov/clickbait/README.md

 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/images/img3.png "More successful video")
 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/images/img4.png "Less successful video")

-Some titles and thumbnails can generate more views than others, but alone cannot predict how successful a video will be.
-The content of the video will be the main driving force and no title or thumbnail can save an awful video.
+While good titles and thumbnails can bump up the view count, they will not single-handedly be responsible for the success of a video.
+The content will be the main driving force and no title or thumbnail can save an awful video.

-eg. Minecraft creeper walkthrough part 55 vs. I TAME A MINECRAFT CREEPER (SUPER RARE)

-Second title will get more views but if the video was bad from the get go it won't matter much.
-What matters is are you interesting?
-Is the video interesting?

-Nowadays, creators are already aware and many follow the same patterns of having .
-The videos with the lowest view counts usually had titles that were somehwat interesting with good thumbnails, but the content was bland.
-That's why there are videos with enticing titles or thumbnails with no views and vice versa.